Multi-channel memory architecture: Extent of matching

 Of these requirements, only the clock and timing are absolutely required to match as the channels work in lockstep by definition.
 (If speed is not the same, the lower speed of the two modules will be used.
 Likewise, the higher latency of the two modules will be used.)
 The size and rank count requirements have loosened over time, starting with Intel's introduction of Flex Memory in 2004, which allows two modules of different size to work in a combination of dual and single channel, and AMD's introduction of an equivalent feature some time before 2015.
 Mixing of bus widths remains flaky, especially for ECC setups.

 Some systems such as Broadwell-EP do not support Flex Memory, but do allow capacity in the form of "summing".
 For example, a channel containing 1 DIMM (stick) of 2Rx4 16GB can be matched with a channel containing 2 DIMMs of 1Rx4 8GB.
 The total rank count as well as capacity ends up matched per channel.

 Although Flex Memory is an official feature (and some success has been reported with larger channel counts), mixing of module types is generally not documented as supported for triple-channel and above.
 This is especially true of server hardware.

 Theoretically any matched set of modules may be used in either single- or multi-channel operation, provided the motherboard supports the choice of channel count.

 Dual-channel architecture

 Dual-channel-enabled memory controllers in a PC system architecture use two 64-bit data channels.
 Dual-channel should not be confused with double data rate (DDR), in which data exchange happens twice per DRAM clock.
 The two technologies are independent of each other, and many motherboards use both by using DDR memory in a dual-channel configuration.

 Performance

-Theoretically, dual-channel configurations double the memory bandwidth when compared to single-channel configurations.
+Theoretically, dual-channel configurations double the memory bandwidth and reduce the memory latency when compared to single-channel configurations.
 This should not be confused with double data rate (DDR) memory, which doubles the usage of DRAM bus by transferring data both on the rising and falling edges of the memory bus clock signals.